sotall/example-browser-automation/01_installation_first_run/README.md

 #### Option 1: Run one of the provided bash scripts
-  - To run the example for a specific framework, navigate to the framework folder and execute the corresponding script.
+  - To install and run Cypress, copy and execute the following command from the root folder of this section:
   ```
   ./setup/cypress/runme.sh
   ```